DJANG2024/MKDocsMaterial/docs/keyboard_shortcuts.md

 ## Resolve a Key Conflict

 !!! important "Important"
-    Changing keyboard shortcuts may sometimes causes key conflicts where more than one action is assigned to the same key combination.
+    Changing keyboard shortcuts may sometimes causes <i>key conflicts</i> where more than one action is assigned to the same key combination.
 If your keyboard shortcuts are malfunctioning, following this section to solve the issue.

 1. **Select** [Code] → [Settings] → [Keyboard Shortcuts] to open the Keyboard Shortcuts tab.